Remote Desktop

 Remote Desktop Connectivity

-• Global: North America Region: Accounts set up in this region benefit from a “Global Access” capability.
-Remote Desktop connections initiated from various global locations (e.g., South America, the Middle East) are automatically routed through the nearest available cloud infrastructure, ensuring low-latency access.
+- Global: North America region: Accounts set up in this region benefit from a “Global Access” capability.
+Remote Desktop connections initiated from various geographic locations (e.g., South America, the Middle East) are automatically routed through the nearest available Action1 cloud infrastructure to provide optimal performance and lower latency.

-• Europe and Australia Regions: For accounts configured in these regions, Remote Desktop connections are consistently routed through the respective regional infrastructure, regardless of the user’s current geographic location.
+- Europe and Australia regions: For accounts configured in these regions, Remote Desktop connections are routed through the corresponding regional infrastructure, regardless of your current location.

 To set up a remote connection to your endpoint:

-1. Action1 will start a remote desktop browser in a new tab.
+- Action1 will start a remote desktop browser in a new browser tab.

-• In case of unattended access (no one is logged in to this endpoint at the moment), you are taken directly to the login page.
+- If no user is currently logged in (unattended access), you are taken directly to the login page.

 To end the remote session: